Team-ANANA/docker-images/README.md

 Notice that the above command expects the user to have Docker installed locally.
 If this is not the case, the script will not proceed to starting the containers and will prompt the user to install Docker.
 Once you have Docker installed, you will need to run the above command again.

 Once the container is up and running and the applications have started on containers, you can reach following endpoints:
-* localhost:3000: This endpoint reaches the boilerplate React application.
+* localhost:3000: This endpoint reaches the frontend React application. (access the application here)
 * localhost:3306: This endpoint reaches the MySQL database.
 * localhost:5000: This endpoint reaches the Flask application.